Mungyi/chaopli.github.io/_posts/2015-09-26-searching-algorithms.md

 **Q4**. \[End of file?\] If $i\leq N$, the algorithm terminates successfully; otherwise it terminates unsuccessfully ($i=N+1$).

 In this algorithm, the comparison in Q4 only be evaluated once, at the end of this file.
 So the comparisons give a $O(n)$ complexity in this algorithm.

+# Fibonaccian search
+Fibonaccian numbers can analogous the power of 2, hence a similar phenomenon occurs in searching.
+We can use fibonaccian numbers analogous binary search.
+This procedure here about to discuss should be distinguished with another numerical procedure called "Fibonacci search", which is used to locate the maximum of a unimodal function [^avriel1966optimality]

+# Reference
+[^avriel1966optimality]: Avriel, Mordecai, and Douglass J. Wilde.
+"Optimality proof for the symmetric Fibonacci search technique."
+Fibonacci Quarterly 4.3 (1966): 265-269.